-The EIA is a US Government agency charged with providing official energy statistics.
+The Energy Information Administration (EIA) is a US Government agency charged with providing official energy statistics.
 Its stated mission is to provide policy-neutral data, forecasts, and analyses to promote sound policy making, efficient markets, and public understanding regarding energy and its interaction with the economy and the environment.

 See Document Management System (DMS).
-An EDMS is a DMS with additional engineering specific capabilities.
+An Engineering Document Management System (EDMS) is a DMS with additional engineering specific capabilities.
 These additional capabilities could include ability to handle Bill of Material; ability to handle technical files such as inputs to and outputs from manufacturing or test equipment; automation of workflows such as create a new part number or review an engineering change request; control access to documents such as recipes used for regulatory approval.

-Enterprise Asset Management (EAM) is a business approach that integrates strategic planning with operations, maintenance and capital investment decision-making.
-Similar to Maintenance Management Systems.
+Enterprise Asset Management (EAM) is a business approach that integrates strategic planning with operations, maintenance, and capital investment decision-making.
+The term is similar to Maintenance Management Systems.

-Ethylene is a colorless flammable gas derived from petroleum and natural gas and used as an organic chemical raw material in plastics and specialty chemical products.
+Ethylene is a colorless flammable gas derived from petroleum and natural gas.
+Ethylene is used as an organic chemical raw material in plastics and specialty chemical products.

 The European Economic Community (EEC) was a forerunner of the European Union (EU).
 The EEC organization was absorbed into the European Union (EU) in 1993.